 - Suitable for all skin types, including sensitive, dry, and oily skin

-- Effects on acne also exist by helping to improve overall skin health and support the microbiome
+- Effects on acne by helping to improve overall skin health, supporting the microbiome, and unclogging pores

 - Safe to use with other products

 While they are gentler than other exfoliants, overuse can still lead to skin irritation and damage.
 Therefore, it's important to follow the instructions on the product and not use PHAs more frequently than recommended.

 PHAs are safe for most people to use, but there are some risks to be aware of.
 As with any skincare product, there is a risk of skin irritation or allergic reaction.
 If you experience redness, itching, or burning after using a PHA product, discontinue use and discuss with your primary care provider or dermatologist.
 Proper patch testing should always be done before trying any new product.

 Any chemical exfoliating acids can increase the skin's sensitivity to the sun, so using a broad-spectrum sunscreen with an SPF of 30 or higher when using PHA products is important.

 The topic of skincare during pregnancy is something we get pretty annoyed about.
 Brands who advertise their products as "pregnancy safe" are really playing on the fears of pregnant women.
 Trust me, I know.
 I started to panic during my first pregnancy when I wondered whether toothpaste was safe!
 My rational brain did kick back in, though.

 Always talk to your doctor for reassurance, but except for a very small number of prescription drugs that are used topically, your skincare routine is safe.